Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_Data.md

             bmc_mac: a4:bf:01:38:f4:54

     Successfully removed x3000c0s26b0n0 - ncn-s004
     ```

+    **NOTE:**
+    If workers have been removed and the worker count is currently at two, a time out restarting cray-bss can be ignored.
+For example, the following failure output from `remove_management_ncn.py` can be ignored.

+    ```screen
+    Waiting for cray-bss to start.
+    Do not kill this script.
+The wait will timeout in 10 minutes if bss does not fully start up.
+    Ran:     kubectl -n services rollout status deployment cray-bss --timeout=600s
+    Error:          Failed: 1
+             stdout:
+    Waiting for deployment "cray-bss" rollout to finish: 0 out of 3 new replicas have been updated...
+    Waiting for deployment "cray-bss" rollout to finish: 1 out of 3 new replicas have been updated...
+    Waiting for deployment "cray-bss" rollout to finish: 2 out of 3 new replicas have been updated...

+             stderr:
+    error: timed out waiting for the condition
+    ```

+1. Start cray-reds:

+    ```bash
+    ncn-mw# kubectl -n services scale deployment cray-reds --replicas=1
+    ```

 1. Verify the results by fetching the status of the management nodes: